-Another year brings another update to macOS, with Apple already beavering away on the new features and refinements it will bring to the Mac later in 2021.
-In this article we gather up all the news and rumours that are currently known about the latest iteration of Apple's desktop operating system, macOS Monterey, details of which Apple revealed on 7 June 2021.
+Another year brings another update to macOS, with Apple already working hard to refine the new features and refinements it will bring to the Mac operating system later in 2021.
+In this article we gather up all the news and rumours that are currently known about the latest iteration of Apple's desktop operating system, macOS Monterey, details of which Apple revealed on 7 June 2021 at WWDC 2021.

-This year the new version of macOS will be named after the Californian city of Monterey.
-It's an area that attracts artists and writers, so a fitting name for the next version of macOS - which surprisingly Apple does not seem to be referring to as macOS 12, although we are likely to see that number as the different versions of the software arrive.
+Yes, Monterey is the name: This year the new version of macOS will be named after the Californian city of Monterey.
+It's an area that attracts artists and writers, so a fitting name for the next version of macOS. macOS Monterey will also be known as macOS 12, with various versions to follow even after Apple launches it.

 macOS Monterey release date